-We have systematically analyzed the directional (to hemispherical) transmittance and the hemispherical (to hemispherical) transmittance of a 4-layer structure in which the 1st and 4th layers are two semi-infinite dielectrics with the same refractive index; the 2nd layer is a vacuum gap while the 3rd layer is a medium fabricated from a material with a negative refractive index.
+We have systematically analyzed the directional (to hemispherical) transmittance and the hemispherical (to hemispherical) transmittance of a 4-layer structure that consists of two semi-infinite dielectrics on the sides with a vacuum gap and a LHM in between.
 The enhancement of radiative energy transfer can be achieved with this kind of 4-layer structure at a much larger distance between the two dielectrics as compared to the case without the LHM.
-The method used for the computation is a modified transfer-matrix formulation.
-The effects of the magnitude of the refractive index of the LHM and layer thickness on the directional and hemispherical transmittance are predicted.
-Some numerical results are shown in Figs. 1 and 2.
-The results, which need experimental verification, show negative refractive index materials could be used to build microscale energy conversion devices of high efficiency.
+The method used for the computation is the modified transfer-matrix formulation.
+The effects of the magnitude of the refractive index of the LHM and layer thicknesses on the directional and hemispherical transmittance are predicted.
+The results, which need experimental verification, could be used to build microscale energy conversion devices of high efficiency.